lgragert/sequence-alignment/installation_guide_mac.md

 #### BioPython module install

-Pip3 is the package manager for Python modules
+Pip3 is the package manager for Python modules - Don't worry about DEPRECATION warnings

 ```
 pip3 install biopython